bennyb0y/burrito-rater/docs/PRODUCT_MGMT/BUGS.md

 4. **API Connection Errors** - #004
    - Description: Occasional 404 errors when connecting to the API in development environment
    - Fix: Updated the getApiUrl function in config.js to correctly format API endpoints by removing the /api/ prefix when connecting to the Cloudflare Worker API
    - Fixed in version: Latest

+5. **Remove Refresh Button** - #002
+   - Description: The refresh button was unnecessary and caused confusion
+   - Fix: Removed the refresh button from the Map component and implemented automatic refresh when the map view changes
+   - Fixed in version: Latest

 ## 📝 Reporting New Bugs